jboates01/fulcrum-active-fitness-gym/README.md

 - **Class Scheduling and Booking:** Allowing members to book classes directly through the website.
 - **Expanded Fitness Resources:** Incorporating more diverse and extensive resources to cater to various fitness needs and preferences.
 - **Multilingual Support:** Allowing the website to be used in multiple languages to serve a broader audience.
-- **Advanced Analytics:** Providing detailed analytics and insights for gym management to optimize operations and improve member satisfaction.
+- **Advanced Analytics:** Providing detailed analytics and insights for gym management to optimise operations and improve member satisfaction.
 - **Integration with Wearables:** Allowing users to sync their fitness data from wearable devices for a more comprehensive tracking experience.
 - **Community Features:** Adding forums and social features to foster a sense of community among members.